reenharnoorsingh/Michael-Scott/README.md

 - Searches and Speaks Wikipedia
 - Opens Netflix
 - Tells Stuff about Michael Scott(The Office) like colleagues, about himself and few of Micheal Scott's best jokes

+Going to add some other functionalities later and will be updating it regularly!